 WordPress updates happen in regular cycles, so it may be easier to estimate when you need to update the software.
 However, with plugins and themes, updates are more sporadic and you may see them several times a week.
 This might get a bit annoying.
 For example, you just updated a plugin, and then in a short span of time, it has a new update.
 You might ignore it out of frustration or prefer to wait till a few of them pile up and update them all together.

 Though there are complications you can face while updating, you can take measures to reduce the chances of it happening.
 If you update too soon, you might be exposing yourself to bugs in the new version, but if you update too late, you might invite a security threat.
+Even if you have solutions in place to protect your site from common WordPress attacks, an outdated plugin or theme could still leave you vulnerable.
 So when exactly should you update?
 Let’s take a deeper look.

 8. When is the right time to update a WordPress website?